 Amelia, VA 23002

 The Commissioner of the Revenue is responsible for assessing the real estate tax, tangible personal property tax, business tangible personal property tax, machinery and tools tax, business license tax, short-term rental tax, transient occupancy tax, and public service corporation tax.
 The Commissioner also issues county business licenses, processes and prepares state income taxes and administers the real estate tax relief for the elderly/disabled and veteran programs as well as the Land Use program.
-The Commissioner's duty is to administer the tax laws of the state and the locality fairly and in uniformity.
+The Commissioner's duty is to administer the tax laws set forth in Virginia State Code and by the Board of Supervisors (ordinances) fairly and in uniformity.

 The Commissioner will use real estate re-assessments, building permit information, Department of Motor Vehicles records, and vehicle pricing guides to assess value.
 The tax rate is set by the Board of Supervisors on an annual basis.